AlexanderDewhirst/auth_service_rails/README.md

 ### Features

 This API supports capability for admins to block user JWT tokens.
+This API also supports refresh tokens to automatically reauthenticate the current user.

 ### Resources